Mando1319/configure-ad/README.md

 <img src="https://i.imgur.com/1CkmlaY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I started  by logging into DC-1 and installing Active Directory Domain Services.
-Next, I configured the active directory to become a domain controller, after a new forest was set as mydomain.com, I restarted and then logged back into DC-1 as a user.
+Next, I configured the active directory to become a domain controller, after a new forest was set as mydomain.com, I restarted and logged back into DC-1 as a user.
 Furthermore, in Active Directory Users and Computers (ADUC), I created an Organizational Unit (OU) called “_EMPLOYEES” then after, I Created another new OU named “_ADMINS”.
-Next, I created a new employee named “Jane Doe” with the username of “jane_admin” / Cyberlab123! as the password, then I added jane_admin to the “Domain Admins” Security Group, then I logged out which closed the connection to DC-1, and logged back in as “mydomain.com\jane_admin”.
-The user jane_admin is my admin account from now on.
+Next, I made a new employee named “Jane Doe” with the username of “jane_admin” / Cyberlab123! as the password, then I added jane_admin to the “Domain Admins” Security Group, then I logged out which closed the connection to DC-1, and logged back in as “mydomain.com\jane_admin”.
+From now on, the user jane_admin will be my admin account.
 Moreover, I logged into the domain controller and verified if Client-1 showed up in ADUC, then I created a new OU named “_CLIENTS” and dragged Client-1 into it as shown in the image above.